dmitry-ivanov/laravel-console-logger/README.md

 }
 ```

 There is a bunch of methods specific to email channel.
-If you want to change email notifications level,
+If you want to change email notifications level, or change the
-or change the subject, or the from address - just override proper method as you wish.
+subject, or change the from address, or something else - just override proper method as you wish.
 And you're done!

 Another cool feature of email notifications is deduplication.
 Sometimes the same error can be produced many-many times.
 For example, you're using some kind of external web service which is down.
 Or imagine that database server goes down.